To create leaders who organize elections that protect the American ideals of DEMOCRACY, CIVIL RIGHTS & EQUAL OPPORTUNITY

 Set up your structure FIRST!
 The ground game is how you win.
 If you want to win engage with your community, respect your volunteers time, and effectively interact with voters.
 (Obviously, the branches can grow larger as needed.)

-Click on the button below for more of an explanation on the snowflake model and its use in political organizing.
+Click on the buttons below for more of an explanation on the snowflake model and its use in political organizing.

 Focus on the GOAL.
 Craft the STORY.
 Build the STRATEGY.
 Constantly EVALUATE.